axonivy/docker-samples/README.md

 Setup of an ivy engine with postgres as system database.
 `ivy.yaml` is used to setup the connection between ivy and postgres.

+### Remarks

+#### Licence

+All these samples are shipped with a demo-licence.
+You can run the Portal application with one user at a time.